 Without doubt, Cottesloe is one of the most iconic beaches in Perth and that makes this a place that the whole family can enjoy.

-Walk out on the rock wall for views back to iconic Lifesaving Club done art deco style, and the pines etched on the horizon.
-Or, play and barbecue under the pines.
-There are two play areas.
+Before heading to the Cottesloe playground, walk out on the rock wall for views back to the iconic Lifesaving Club done art deco style, and the pines etched on the horizon.
+Or, play and barbecue under the pines while the kids play.
+There are two playgrounds at Cottesloe Beach.
 Either the playground grew organically, or they constructed one side with smaller children in mind.
 The other section is for older more adventurous children.

-In a city where there are some seriously amazing new and custom designed playgrounds, these playgrounds are on the simple and traditional side.
+In a city where there are some seriously amazing new and custom-designed playgrounds (the “mega playgrounds”), the Cottesloe playgrounds are on the simple and traditional side.
 However, on the other hand, you can’t beat the location.
 There are also some very hip places to stop for a drink and a meal should you want to extend your time in the Cottesloe area.